DanalEstes/DuetLapse/README.md

 ## Status

-As of April 2, 2020, ready for Alpha testing.
-Feedback via issues on Github or at Duet forum https://forum.duet3d.com/ As of April 14, 2020, moving to Beta test status.
-I believe the Alpha testers have helped clear out the funadmental issues, thank you for your feedback.
+As of April 14, 2020, moving to Beta test status.
+I believe the Alpha testers have helped clear out the funadmental issues, thank you for your feedback. ~~As of April 2, 2020, ready for Alpha testing.~~ Feedback via issues on Github or at Duet forum https://forum.duet3d.com/

 Status of Features.
 Unchecked features are planned, coming soon: